 Simply put, whoever is in charge of the data at a given organization tends to be selfish with it, reluctant to give up control of or access to it.
 This is grossly opposed to the efforts of most companies to become more democratized with their data and making it accessible to all.
 There are legacy enterprises where a database administrator has been in charge of the data for years, and is not ready to give it up.

 Ignoring the Issues

 Finally, there is a prevailing sense of “too big to fail” when it comes to data silos.
 A lot of these problems get built up and ignored over time.
 It reaches a point where stakeholders recognize the problem and the need to fix it…but where to begin?
 Do they have to start from scratch in terms of breaking down some of these complex systems that have only added more complex workflows over the years?
 Do they have to get rid of some systems altogether?
-Can they sync not only their new data but also all of the valuable historical data they’ve aggregated?

 These are complicated questions, with no easy fixes.
 Because there isn’t always an elegant data integration solution to break down these silos, many companies just end up throwing up their hands in frustration and sweeping these problems under the rug, continuing to operate in silos.

 Don’t let that happen to your organization.
 Knowing where data silos come from is only the beginning, but it’s a great first step.
 Continuing to operate in data silos will only hamstring your business.
 Check back to learn more about just how dangerous data silos can be, and how to break them down once and for all.

 Now that you know how data silos develop, it's time to discover how they impact your productivity.
 Dive into the second post in this series, The Danger of Data Silos, Part 2: How Do They Hurt You?, to learn how damaging these data silos can be.